Alan Scarfe

-Alan John Scarfe (born 8 June 1946) is a British–Canadian actor, stage director and author.
-He is a former Associate Director of the Stratford Festival (1976–77) and the Everyman Theatre in Liverpool (1967–68).
-He won the 1985 Genie Award for Best Performance by an Actor in a Supporting Role for his role in The Bay Boy and earned two other Genie best actor nominations for Deserters (1984) and Overnight (1986) and a Gemini Award nomination for best actor in aka Albert Walker (2003).
+Alan John Scarfe (8 June 1946 – 28 April 2024) was a British–Canadian actor, stage director and author.
+He was an Associate Director of the Stratford Festival (1976–77) and the Everyman Theatre in Liverpool (1967–68).

+Scarfe won the 1985 Genie Award for Best Performance by an Actor in a Supporting Role for his role in The Bay Boy and earned two other Genie best actor nominations for Deserters (1984) and Overnight (1986) and a Gemini Award nomination for best actor in aka Albert Walker (2003).
 He won a Jessie Award for best actor in 2005 for his performance in Trying at the Vancouver Playhouse.
 In 2006 he won the Jury Prize for best supporting actor at the Austin Fantastic Fest in The Hamster Cage and the Vancouver Film Critics Circle honorary award for lifetime achievement.

-Personal life
+Early life

-Scarfe was born in Harpenden, England, the son of Gladys Ellen (née Hunt) and Neville Vincent Scarfe, both university professors.
+Scarfe was born in Harpenden, England to Gladys Ellen (née Hunt) (1908–90) and Neville Vincent Scarfe (1908–85), both university professors.
 Neville Scarfe was the Founding Dean of the Faculty of Education at UBC and served in that position from 1956 to 1973.
-Alan has a son named Jonathan Scarfe who is also an actor and director.
-He was married to Barbara March from 1979 until her death from cancer in 2019.
-They had a daughter named Antonia (Tosia) Scarfe who is a musician and composer.
-Jonathan and Tosia collaborated on the short film Speak, Jonathan as director, Tosia as composer and performer of the title song, which won the Grand Jury Prize in the Short Category at Dances with Films in Los Angeles in 2001.
-He has two brothers; Colin Scarfe who was a professor of astronomy at the University of Victoria, and Brian Scarfe, who was a professor of economics at the University of Manitoba, University of Alberta, University of Regina, a senior university administrator at Alberta and Regina, and an Economics Consultant.

-Scarfe describes himself as a lifelong atheist.